George M. Moffett Professor of Agriculture and Business

 David E. Bell is the George M. Moffett Professor of Agriculture and Business at Harvard Business School.
-He teaches the MBA course in Agribusiness and also runs the annual Agribusiness Seminar that attracts 200 leading food executives each January to the HBS campus, and each year to one other location around the globe.
-The next such off-site seminar is in Cape Town in September 2015.
+He teaches the MBA course in Agribusiness and also runs the annual Agribusiness Seminar that attracts 200 leading food executives each January to the HBS campus and each year to one other location around the globe.
+The most recent was in Buenos Aires in late May 2016.
 He studies all aspects of the food chain, from farming to distribution to trends in consumer eating habits.

-During 35 years on the HBS faculty David has taught a variety of courses to both MBAs and executives, including marketing, retailing, risk management and economics.
+During nearly 40 years on the HBS faculty, David has taught a variety of courses to both MBAs and executives, including marketing, retailing, risk management and economics.
 Most recently he has taught the MBA Leadership and Corporate Accountability course.
-He has held a number of administrative positions at HBS including a previous term as chairman of the school’s marketing faculty (2002-8) and Senior Associate Dean for Planning and Recruiting (2008-12).
+He has held a number of administrative positions at HBS including terms as chairman of the school’s marketing faculty (2002-8, 2013-) and Senior Associate Dean for Planning and Recruiting (2008-12).

-David has degrees in mathematics from Oxford University (BA) and MIT (PhD).
+David has degrees in mathematics from Oxford University (BA) and MIT (Ph.D.).
 He has published many papers on decision analysis, the best known being on psychological aspects of risk taking.
 In recognition of his research he was awarded the Ramsey Medal in 2001, the George Cantor award in 2015, and elected as an INFORMS Fellow in 2011.